stereobooster/stereobooster.com/content/posts/accidental-complexity-and-closed-source/index.md

 ---
-title: "Accidental complexity: why do we do it to ourselves?"
+title: "Accidental complexity and closed source"
 date: 2021-01-27T06:21:57+01:00
 draft: false
-tags: [aws,opensource,watercooler,ruby,rails,complexity]
+tags: [aws, opensource, watercooler, ruby, rails, complexity]
+# series: "Accidental complexity: why do we do it to ourselves?"
 ---

 ## Accidental complexity